Cerement/cerement.github.io/_posts/2019-03-16-notes-procedual-content-generation-in-games-ch1.md

 ---

-Notes of the chapter 1 of the book [Procedural Content Generation in Games](http://pcgbook.com/) by Noor Shaker, Julian Togelius, and Mark J. Nelson.
+Notes of chapter 1 of the book [Procedural Content Generation in Games](http://pcgbook.com/) by Noor Shaker, Julian Togelius, and Mark J. Nelson.

 ## 1.1 What is procedual content generation?